Katana API supports webhooks for full e-commerce integration

-With webhooks, you can finally have your sales and manufacturing orders fully integrated into one dashboard.
+With webhooks, you can finally have your sales and manufacturing orders fully integrated into one platform.

-- Synchronize your sale order status updates to Katana and your e-commerce platform;
+Synchronize your sales order status updates to Katana and your e-commerce platform

-- If a customer cancels the order, the order is automatically deleted in Katana; and
+If a customer cancels the order, the order is automatically deleted in Katana